How to Anchor a Boat in Canada

 Boats that are anchored overnight must remain visible.
 The operator of a pleasure craft under 50 metres in length must display an all-around white light while at anchor overnight or in low visibility.
 When anchored in daylight, they should display a black ball.

-A vessel under 7 metres in length that is at anchor overnight is not required to display a navigation light or device unless it is anchored in a narrow channel, a fairway often used by other vessels, or an anchorage near such places.
+A vessel under 7 metres in length that is at anchor overnight is not required to display navigation lights unless it is anchored in a narrow channel, a fairway frequently used by other vessels, or a nearby anchorage.

 How to anchor a boat correctly